Almost 100 years ago, Route 66 established itself as one of the most famous roads in America.

 It’s really difficult to use any GPS system to travel on Route 66 because it will always try to take you back to the interstate.
 Similarly, depending on where you are driving- you may not have the best cell service.
 Therefore, it’s important to map out your journey ahead of time!

-Here are 10 of my favorite stops:
+Here are 10 of my favorite stops along the famous road:

 - Cadillac Ranch near Amarillo, Texas